 The content of this website contains affiliate links, and we may be compensated at no additional cost to you!
 Thank you for your support.

-Essential oils are potent.
 Did you know it takes 256 pounds of peppermint leaf to make one pound of peppermint essential oil?
 One DROP of peppermint essential oil is the equivalent of drinking about 26 cups of peppermint tea.

 Because of the potency of essential oils, they need to be used with some care.
 After all, you probably wouldn’t drink 26 cups of peppermint tea in one day!